The International Trade Blog arrow Export Compliance

 • United States Munitions List (USML) Categories, which are reserved for explicitly defense- or space-related items and that always require a license from the U.S. Department of State, regardless of destination country.

-The new Russian Industry Sector Sanctions are unique in that they are based on Schedule B codes and Harmonized Tariff Schedule (HTS) codes instead of ECNs.
+The new Russian Industry Sector Sanctions—both those just announced in June 2024 and earlier controls beginning in the wake of Russia’s invasion—are unique in that they are based on Schedule B codes and Harmonized Tariff Schedule (HTS) codes instead of ECNs.
 Schedule B and HTS are the general commodity schedules for export from and import into the U.S., respectively.
 They are based on the global Harmonized System (HS), and are designed to be able to classify every product imaginable.

 How to Determine If Your Products Need an Export License

 How can U.S. exporters keep abreast of so many new restrictions?
-The Shipping Solutions Export Controls Wizard has been updated to reflect the new Russian Industry Sector Sanctions.
-Running a screening is easy:
+The Shipping Solutions Export Controls Software has been updated to reflect the new restrictions.
+Running a screening is easy (try it for yourself here):

 Russian Sanctions - Screen 1